sunjeevs/AWS-Projects/Evolution-Elastic-Architecture/Stages/Stage 1 - Setup and Manual Wordpress Build.md

 Set `Value` to `a4lwordpressdb`
 Click `Create parameter`

-## Create Parameter - DBEndpoint (the endpoint for the wordpress DB .. )
+## Create Parameter - DBEndpoint (the endpoint for the wordpress DB)
 Click `Create Parameter`
 Set Name to `/A4L/Wordpress/DBEndpoint`
 Set Description to `Wordpress Endpoint Name`